-Instead of using the Material Painter to replace a material with a new one, we can use it with the Blend Colors With Materials feature to blend a color with a textured material such as the carpet we selected for the master bedroom and create a new material.
-For more information, see "Blend Colors With Materials" on page 785 of the Reference Manual.
+Instead of using the Material Painter to replace a material with a new one, you can use it with the Blend Colors With Materials feature to blend a color with a textured material such as the carpet in the master bedroom and create a new material.
+For more information, see "Blend Colors With Materials" on page 829 of the Reference Manual.